tsloughter/rebar3.org/content/en/docs/configuration.md

 ]}.
 ```

+Do note that overrides don't work on the finalized flattened option, but on the configuration as you see it in the project's rebar.config file.
+This means that if you want to replace the value of some configuration that is changed in a profile, you must override that profile's entry.

 {{< blocks/callout type="warning" title="Overrides For All Apps in Umbrella Projects">}}
 	 In an umbrella project, overrides that are specified in the top-level rebar.config file will also apply to applications within the apps/ or lib/ directory.
 By comparison, overrides specified in the rebar.config file at the application level will only apply to their dependencies.
 {{< /blocks/callout >}}